Delhi to Lucknow Distance via Agra – Beautiful roads leading to beautiful destinations.

 Our journey started at 6 in the morning from New Delhi.
 We hired a car in Delhi from Avis for the trip.
 It is always advisable to begin such road trips in the early hours in Delhi to avoid traffic jams.
 Because of the expressways, the distance between the three cities of Delhi, Agra and Lucknow has reduced substantially.

 The distance between the two cities has reduced significantly with the opening of the Yamuna Expressway.
 The expressway is generally free from traffic but according to rules, no one is allowed to exceed the speed limit beyond 100 kmph.
-Hire the AVIS car rental service in delhi to Lucknow
+Hire the AVIS car rental in delhi to Lucknow

 The Delhi to Agra Expressway Toll is Rs.
 415. During the Delhi to Lucknow road trip via Agra, we made sure we had a good list of music, eatables to munch and I had the wonderful company of my wife.